kmpoon/hlta/README.md

-# HLTA
-Provides functions for hierarchical latent tree analysis on text data
+This package provides functions for hierarchical latent tree analysis on text data.
+The workflow supported may start with PDF files and result in a topic tree given by HLTA.

-# Three main steps

-1. Pre-processing
-  * Extract text from PDF documents
+# Functions Provided

+- Convert PDF files to text files.
-  * Convert each document to bag-of-words representation
+- Convert text files to data in bag-of-words representation (including n-grams)
-  * Main output: data file (in txt and ARFF formats)
-2. Model building
-  * Learn LTM from the bag-of-words data
-  * Main output: model file
-3. Post-processing
-  * Topic hierarchy extraction (plain HTML)
-  * Build a JavaScript topic tree
-  * Main output: topic hierarchy (JavaScript)
+- Build latent tree models from BOW data.
+- Extract topic hierarchies shown as HTML documents.

 # Prerequisites

-You should first obtain a JAR file from the package, by either one of the following ways:
+You should first obtain two JAR files for this package, by either one of the following ways:

-1. Build the SBT and run `sbt-assembly`.
+1. Run the SBT and run `sbt-assembly`.
 Rename the generated JAR file to `HLTA.jar`, which we assume in the steps below.
 2. Download the `HLTA.jar` and `HLTA-deps.jar` from the [Releases page](https://github.com/kmpoon/hlta/releases).

-# Pre-processing
+# Extract Text from PDF files

-1. To extract text from PDF files:
+- To extract text from PDF files:

   ```
   java -cp HLTA.jar:HLTA-deps.jar tm.pdf.ExtractText papers extracted
   ```

   Where: `papers` is input directory and `extracted` is output directory

+- The extraction step also does some preprocessing including:
+  - Converting letters to lower case
+  - Normalizing characters for accents, ligatures, etc. and replace non-alphabet characters by `_`
+  - Lemmatization
+  - Replace starting digits in words with `_`
+  - Remove words shorter than 3 characters
+  - Remove stop-words

+# Convert Text Files to Data

-2. To convert text files to bag-of-words representation:
+- To convert text files to bag-of-words representation:

   ```
-  java -cp HLTA.jar:HLTA-deps.jar tm.pdf.Convert sample 20 3 extracted
+  java -cp HLTA.jar:HLTA-deps.jar tm.text.Convert sample 20 2 extracted
   ```

-  Where: `sample` is a name to give and `extracted` is directory of extracted text, `20` is the number of words to be included in the resulting data, `3` is the maximum of n to be considerd for n-grams.
+  Where: `sample` is a name to give and `extracted` is directory of extracted text, `20` is the number of words to be included in the resulting data, `2` is the number of concatenations used to build n-grams.

   After conversion, you can find:
   - `sample.arff`: count data in ARFF format
   - `sample.txt`: binary data in format for LTM
-  - `sample.dict-2.csv`: information of words after selection for up to 2-gram
+  - `sample.dict-2.csv`: information of words after selection after 2 possible concatenations
-  - `sample.whole_dict-2.csv`: information of words before selection for up to 2-gram
+  - `sample.whole_dict-2.csv`: information of words before selection after 2 possible concatenations

+- In the input, each file represents the text content of one document.
+The text content is assumed to have been preprocessed.

 # Model Building